Board of Directors

-Kristi joined Prairie Hospice Society as our part-time Executive Director.
-Kristi retired from the Saskatoon health region after a 28 year career as a Registered Nurse.
+Kristi joined Prairie Hospice Society as part-time Executive Director.
+Kristi retired from the Saskatoon Health Region after a 28 year career as a Registered Nurse.
 Kristi worked at the bedside in multiple departments, including the Palliative Care Unit, she also worked in varied roles as an educator and manager.
 She joined Prairie Hospice as a client volunteer in 2017.
 “I believe in quality care at the end of life.
-I loved the people we served and the great team here at Prairie Hospice,”.
+I love the people we served and the great team here at Prairie Hospice”.
 She felt she wanted to offer more and to continue supporting those doing this work and she joined the team.
 Kristi along with her husband love to travel and enjoy new experiences.

 Corla McGillivray works casual in the Prairie Hospice office as an assistant administration person, but she also was attracted to this model of care for the people of Saskatoon.
 Having lived in rural Saskatchewan for most of her life she recognizes the difference in community and support techniques in rural and city settings, not everyone is blessed with that anchoring sense of acceptance and love.